-Maps of New Hampshire generally are likely to be an excellent resource for how to get started with your family tree, simply because they provide significantly valuable information and facts immediately.
-Maps are usually a major resource of considerable amounts of information on family history.
+Maps of New Hampshire are an excellent resource for getting started with your family tree because they provide valuable information and facts in an immediate and easily understandable format.

-New Hampshire is a state with excellent map sources, making it possible to follow migration trails with the use of political divisions and geographic features.
-David A. Cobb, New Hampshire Maps to 1900: An Annotated Checklist (Concord, N.H.: New Hampshire Historical Society, 1981), helps to identify and locate many maps for research purposes.
+New Hampshire is an area with excellent state and city maps, making it possible to follow migration trails through the study of political divisions and geographic features.
+David A. Cobb, in New Hampshire Maps to 1900: An Annotated Checklist (Concord, N.H.: New Hampshire Historical Society, 1981), helps to identify and locate many maps for research purposes.

-Statewide nineteenth-century maps are also excellent.
-D. H. Hurd and Co., Town and City Atlas of the State of New Hampshire (Boston, 1892) indicates occupants’ names for structures and treats each town on a separate page with close-up maps for more populated areas.
+Excellent statewide nineteenth-century maps can also be found.
+D. H. Hurd and Co., Town and City Atlas of the State of New Hampshire (Boston, 1892) indicates occupants’ names for structures and treats each town on a separate page, with close-up maps for more populated areas.
 Saco Valley Publishing, 76 Main St., Fryeburg, ME 04037, has been reprinting excellent county editions of these in a handy notebook size.

-New Hampshire borders Maine, Massachusetts, Vermont and Canada.
-New Hampshire’s 10 largest cities in New Hampshire are Manchester, Nashua, Concord, Derry, Dover, Rochester, Salem, Merrimack, Hudson, Londonderry and Keene.
+New Hampshire is bordered by Maine, Massachusetts, Vermont, and Canada.
+New Hampshire’s largest cities are Manchester, Nashua, Concord, Derry, Dover, Rochester, Salem, Merrimack, Hudson, Londonderry, and Keene.

-Learn more about Historical Facts of New Hampshire Counties.
+Learn more historical facts about New Hampshire counties here.

 Interactive Map of New Hampshire County Formation History